pnp/cli-microsoft365/docs/docs/cmd/login.md

 ## Options

 `-t, --authType [authType]`
 : The type of authentication to use.
-Allowed values `certificate,deviceCode,password,identity,browser`.
+Allowed values `certificate,deviceCode,password,identity,browser,secret`.
 Default `deviceCode`

 `-u, --userName [userName]`
 : Name of the user to authenticate.
 Required when `authType` is set to `password`